 • Shortened maturation cycle (one additional harvest per year)

 • Multiple safeguards in the AeroBloom®️ system makes crop failure highly unlikely.

 AeroBloom®️ aeroponic farming systems are the most efficient cultivation systems available today.
 Utilizing a proprietary nutrient-to-root delivery system far different than all existing commercial aeroponics systems currently sold in the marketplace.

 • Increased yields and flower quality levels are consistency produced when using AIS equipment and growing methods.

 • Designed for multiple configurations that include movable vertically stacked farming beds that multiply the yield per square foot.
-A 20,000 sq. ft growing area is transformed into 100,000 sq. ft simply by utilizing five vertically oriented grow beds.
+A 20,000 sq. ft growing area is transformed into 60,000 sq. ft simply by utilizing three vertically oriented grow beds.

 • This farming method is not restrained by seasons but can be repeated throughout the year inside large structures or greenhouses with no impact from outside weather and changing climate conditions.
 Continuous yearlong farming without interruptions due to weather or system failure is the main focus behind AeroBloom aeroponic agriculture technology.

 • Controlling the root zone environment is critical for plant health and yield/brix quality.
 AIS is on the front line with the development of this vital activity.

 • Organic certification is possible using a specific protocol with the basic AeroBloom system.
-This is important because aeroponically grown produce is not normally considered organic.
+It is generally considered that aeroponically grown produce cannot be certified as organic.